saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 image: /img/juniper_logo.jpg
 ---

-Recently, a thing that I have found to be increadibly worthwhile was a move to a more object oriented approach.
-For this reason, I wanted to share an example on how you could do this yourself.
+A recent move to a more object oriented approach has been increadibly worthwhile to me.
+In this article I want to share an example on how you can extend the base Junos PyEZ <b>Device class</b>.

 Using PyEZ:
 ===========